-Maine Township District 207 schools offer extensive opportunities beyond the classroom to engage in learning, self-discover and the pursuit of personal interests with like-minded peers.
+Maine Township District 207 schools offer extensive opportunities beyond the classroom to engage in learning, self-discovery, and the pursuit of personal interests with like-minded peers.
 Offering over 80 clubs and activities, students can participate in clubs based on hobbies, academics, charitable efforts, as well as social and political interests.
-Explore our clubs by visiting our website at https://west.maine207.org/clubs-activities-student-organizations/.
+Explore our clubs by visiting our website at Activities)

-ATHLETIC CONFERENCE CENTRAL SUBURBAN LEAGUE
+ATHLETIC CONFERENCE